 Out of the three exogenous constructs, only two showed statistically significant impact, and these were the Belief and Attribute constructs.
-Both loads were positive, and the impact of the Attribute construct (standardized loads of 0.50, p value <1%) was greater than the magnitude of the impact of the Belief construct (loads standardized 0, 20, p value <1%), for being closer to one.
-The Reference Groups construct had an impact of 0, 05 (load very close to zero, although positive), not significant at 10%, indicating it does not exert influence on the intent to Purchase/Consume.
+Both loads were positive, and the impact of the Attribute construct (standardised loads of 0.50, p-value < 1 per cent) was greater than the magnitude of the impact of the Belief construct (standardised loads of 0.20, p-value < 1 per cent), for being closer to one.
+The Reference Groups construct had an impact of 0.05 (load very close to zero, although positive), not significant at 10 per cent, indicating it does not exert influence on the intent to Purchase/Consume.